MGAndroidProjects/WeatherWise-Releases/readme.md

 ## Features:

 -  Proper material design with support for **material you design**
--  Custom accent colors when dynamic theming is off.
+-  Custom accent colours when dynamic colours are off.
--  Get **current weather**
+-  Get **current weather data**
+-  Get **forecast data for 5 days of 3-hour intervals**
+-  Monet-based splash screen for Android 12+ devices.
+-  Monochrome icon for Android 13+ devices.
+-  Theme switcher (Light, dark and AMOLED/black mode)
--  Weather based on GPS location or manual entered text with autocomplete.
+-  Weather-based on GPS location or manually entered text with autocomplete.
--  Get **forecast for 5 days of 3 hour interval**
 -  Save locations locally and the ability to delete them.
--  Theme switcher
 -  Change temperature units
 -  Change navigation label behaviour
 -  Change inactive places icon style